dagraham/etm-dgraham/README.md

 ### text entry versus forms {#text-entry-versus-forms}

 * Text entry removes the need to hunt for and click in the relevant entry box and allows you to keep your fingers on the keyboard.
 * Text entry supports the full flexibility of the superb Python *dateutil* package.
-Consider, for example, creating a reminder for Presidential election day which repeats every 4 years on the first Tuesday after a Monday in November (a monthday falling between 2 and 8).
+Consider, for example, creating a reminder to vote for President election day which repeats every 4 years on the first Tuesday after a Monday in November (a Tuesday whose monthday falls between 2 and 8).
 In *etm*, this event would be

         * Presidential election day @s nov 1 2020 @r y &i 4 &M 11
           &m 2, 3, 4, 5, 6, 7, 8 &w tu